MediaComem/docker-brownbag/README.md

 root@4b38e523336c:/# exit
 ```

-You should now have to stopped container.
+You should now have two stopped containers.
 The one in which we created the original clock script, and
 the newest one we just stopped:

 ```bash